Breadcrumb

 • Facilitating Academic Misconduct

-Assisting another in violating the policy of Academic Integrity, such as taking an exam for another student or providing coursework for another student to turn in as his or her own effort.
+Assisting others in any form of academic misconduct, such as taking an exam or providing coursework for other student(s) to submit as their own effort.

 • Unauthorized Collaboration